 READY TO GO DEEPER?

 This is just a quick explanation for beginning artists.
 Watch out for these mistakes, practice these four techniques, and your sketches will never look flat and dull.
-I explain this method in greater detail in my Greenery in Urban Sketching class on Skillshare.
-In this class, you will
+I explain this method in greater detail in my Greenery in Urban Sketching Class.
+This class is available on Skillshare, but you can also buy it separately here.
+This class is also available inside Brave Brushes Studio, my membership for artists.

 learn the general rules of drawing greenery in an urban scene.
 We will talk about the importance of seeing a scene as a theatre stage and focusing on the most interesting parts;